 We investigated traffic of the IPv4/IPv6 address based DNS query access between the top domain DNS server (tDNS) and the DNS clients.
 Figure 2 shows an observed network system in the present study, an optional configuration of the BIND-9.2.6 server program daemon in tDNS, the structure of syslog messages, and the three typical DNS query types.
-The DNS server, tDNS, is one of the top level DNS (kumamoto-u) servers and plays an important role of domain name resolution and subdomain delegation services for many PC clients and the subdomain network servers in the university, respectively, and the operating system is Linux OS and is currently employed kernel-2.4.33.
+The DNS server, tDNS, is one of the top level DNS (kumamoto-u) servers and plays an important role of domain name resolution and subdomain delegation services for many PC clients and the subdomain network servers in the university, respectively, and the operating system is Linux OS and is currently employed kernel-2.4.32.

-2.2 Capture of DNS Query Packets
+2.2 Capturing of DNS Query Packets

-In tDNS, BIND-9.2.6 program package has been employed as a DNS server daemon.7 The DNS query packets and their contents have been captured and decoded by a query logging option (Figure 2, see in more detail).
+In tDNS, BIND-9.2.6 program package has been employed as a DNS server daemon [7].
+The DNS query packets and their contents have been captured and decoded by a query logging option (Figure 2B, see % man named.conf in more detail).
 The log of DNS query access has been recorded in the syslog files.
 All the syslog files are daily updated by the crond system.
-The line of syslog message mainly consists of the content of DNS query packet like a fully qualified domain name (an A resource record (RR) type), an IP address (a PTR RR type), and a mail exchange (an MX RR type).
+The line of syslog message mainly consists of the content of DNS query packet like a fully qualified domain name (an A record type), an IP address (a PTR record type), and a mail exchange (an MX record type), as shown in Figure 2C.

-3. Results and Discussion3.1 IPv6 based DNS Query Traffic
+3. Results and Discussion

+3.1 Abnormal IPv6 based DNS Query Packet Traffic